 Already acknowledged as his nation’s leading light, he exploded further at that summer’s European Championship as one of the players of the tournament, despite missing the first two games through suspension.

-Upon returning to the side he scored in Russia’s must-win clash against Sweden to seal progress to the knockout stages, before an electric display secured one of his country’s best major tournament results as the Netherlands were beaten in extra-time in the last eight.
+Upon returning, he scored in Russia’s must-win clash against Sweden to seal progress to the knockout stages before an electric display secured one of his country’s best major tournament results, as the Netherlands were beaten in extra-time in the last eight.

-Arshavin scored one and made another in a performance which made Europe’s elite sit up and take notice, tormenting a Dutch defence that had already sealed impressive wins against both Italy and France.
+Arshavin scored one and made another in a performance that made Europe’s elite sit up and take notice, tormenting a Dutch defence that had already sealed impressive wins against Italy and France.

-Barcelona were amongst those interested in rising away Zenit’s talismanic winger following Euro 2008, but it was Arsenal who won the race six months later following the conclusion of the Russian Premier League season, Arshavin becoming the most expensive player in the club’s history.
+Barcelona were amongst those interested in prising away Zenit’s talismanic winger following Euro 2008, but it was Arsenal who won the race six months later.
+Following the conclusion of the Russian Premier League season, Arshavin became the most expensive player in the club’s history.

 Excitement was understandably feverish at the arrival of a player who had lit up Europe’s biggest stage just months earlier and Arshavin’s opening months in the capital delivered some memorable moments.

-His first goal arrived in style as he jinked beyond a challenge on the byline before lashing home a high finish at Blackburn, part of a fine attacking performance that saw the Russian record signing involved in three goals in a 4-0 win at the Emirates.
+His first goal arrived in style as he jinked beyond a challenge on the byline before lashing home a high finish at Blackburn, part of an attacking performance that saw the Russian record recruit involved in three goals in a 4-0 win at the Emirates.